Shane-Donlon/ci-pp4-django/README.md

   - [django-widget-tweaks](https://django-tables2.readthedocs.io/en/latest/): used to modify the HTML of the rendered forms.
   - [whitenoise](https://whitenoise.readthedocs.io/en/latest/): used to serve the static files
   - [miro](https://miro.com/app/): used to draw diagrams
-  - [bootstrap css](https://getbootstrap.com/): used to table responsiveness
+  - [bootstrap css](https://getbootstrap.com/): used for table responsiveness

 ### Process flow for tickets